-a) General Obligations
+A. General Obligations

 All SEUs, regardless of staff size, must provide equal opportunities to all qualified persons and comply with the Commission's prohibition against unlawful employment discrimination.
-However, according to the EEO Rule, only SEUs which employ five or more full-time employees must maintain documentation of their compliance with the general EEO Program requirements as well as with the three outreach prong requirements.
+However, according to the EEO Rule, only SEUs that employ five or more full-time employees must maintain documentation of their compliance with the general EEO Program requirements as well as with the three outreach prong requirements.

-Specifically, every nonexempt SEU must retain documentation showing that it has reviewed and acted upon, those elements and tasks of its EEO Program described in Section III.A. above.
+Specifically, every nonexempt SEU must retain documentation showing that it has reviewed and acted upon those elements and tasks of its EEO Program described in Section III.A. above.
 In addition, each nonexempt SEU must maintain a list of each vacancy for a full-time permanent position that was filled during the pertinent review period, identified by job title, along with documentation demonstrating the specific steps taken, including sources used, to recruit for each such vacancy.
-Notice of an opening may be publicized in the electronic media, the print media, over the Internet as well as to individual referral sources.
-Accordingly, documentation could include copies of over-the-air announcements, newspaper advertisements, trade periodical ads, web page announcements, as well as e-mails, letters and faxes to specific recruitment sources.
+Documentation of those efforts would include copies of over-the-air announcements, newspaper advertisements, trade periodical ads, web page announcements, as well as e-mails, letters and faxes to specific recruitment sources, which were used.
 In order to be deemed sufficient, the records must show the dates/times when the job vacancy notices were publicized or sent, as the case may be.
-Such records should also contain the name of the media/Internet source used as well as the recruitment organizations to which the notice was sent, including the address, telephone number, e-mail address if applicable, contact person and the method by which the source received its notification, i.e., by e-mail, fax, U.S. mail, overnight courier, etc., as appropriate.
+Such records should also contain the name of the media/Internet source used as well as the recruitment organizations to which the notice was sent, including the address, telephone number, e-mail address if applicable, contact person and the method by which the source received its notification, e.g., by e-mail, fax, U.S. mail, overnight courier, etc., as appropriate.
 Such records may be maintained in an electronic form.